ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 ## Metadata Tips and Tricks

-Here are some field-specific guidelines for completing metadata.
+Below are some field-specific guidelines for completing metadata.
 The OTN Field team has their own metadata format, based on the Shortform Template, but containing OTN-specific columns, which is used for many projects.

-The **OTN-Field deployment metadata sheet is available [here](https://gitlab.oceantrack.org/otnfield/OTN_Field_Ops/-/wikis/Metadata%20Templates).**
+**The OTN-Field deployment metadata sheet is available [HERE](../files/OTN-TECH-instrument-deployment-short-form.xls)**

 If you are unsure of what information to put in a column, refer to the `Data Dictionary` tab of the metadata for other instructions.